RELENTLESSLY MANUFACTURING AMAZING

 pushing, whether he’s building the world’s biggest skateboard, kickflipping a car 360 degrees in the air or getting attacked by a shark to promote a new toy line.
 Every day, he turns a whole lot of imagination and a little bit of crazy into reality at his 25,000-square-foot Fantasy Factory in downtown Los Angeles.

 “I wanted to create a show about brands and partnerships — that was still fun and funny — and focused on my entrepreneurial journey” said Rob.
 Today, Fantasy Factory depicts (anything but normal) everyday life at the Dyrdek Enterprise’s HQ.
 It’s become a symbol of Rob’s work hard/play hard approach to life, business brilliance and trademark big ideas, as well as the ultimate example of brand integration.
-Fantasy Factory begins filming its seventh encore season in August 2014.
+Fantasy Factory began filming its seventh and final season in August 2014.

 searching for the funniest, most outrageous videos on the web.
 Or you can sit back and be entertained by those videos plus Rob’s hilarious commentary and infectious energy on Ridiculousness.
 Rob is joined by co-hosts Sterling "Steelo" Brim, Chanel West Coast and weekly celebrity guest hosts as diverse as Justin Bieber and Larry King, and no video is safe from their hysterical critiques and priceless reactions.

 Inspired by the success of America’s Funniest Home Videos global syndication business model and production efficiency, Rob created Ridiculousness targeting the audience he knows so well.
-The sixth and seventh season of Ridiculousness will begin airing in early 2015.
+The sixth and seventh seasons of Ridiculousness began airing in early 2015.

 early age Rob saw skateboarding as not only a sport, but also an opportunity to create and innovate, both in the industry and beyond.
 His natural ability, meticulous approach and competitive spirit led him to turn pro by the age of 16.
 Then his first major deal came from DC Shoes when he signed to become the third member of their skate team.